Close Menu

 Another first is the detection of the diffuse gas in the gap.
 “Astronomers have been looking for this gas for a long time, but so far we only had indirect evidence for it.
 Now, with ALMA, we can see it directly,” explains Gerrit van der Plas, another team member at Universidad de Chile.

 This residual gas is more evidence that the streams are caused by giant planets, rather than even larger objects such as a companion star.
 “A second star would have cleared out the gap more, leaving no residual gas.
-By studying the amount of gas left, we may be able to pin down the masses of the objects doing the clearing.” adds Pérez.
+By studying the amount of gas left, we may be able to pin down the masses of the objects doing the clearing,” adds Pérez.

 What about the planets themselves?
 Casassus explains that, although the team did not detect them directly, he is not surprised.
 “We searched for the planets themselves with state-of-the-art infrared instruments on other telescopes.
 However, we expect that these forming planets are still deeply embedded in the streams of gas, which are almost opaque.
 Therefore, there may be little chance of spotting the planets directly.”

 Nevertheless, the astronomers aim to find out more about the suspected planets by studying the gas streams as well as the diffuse gas.
-The ALMA telescope is still under construction, and has not yet reached its full capabilities.
-When it is complete, its vision will be even sharper, and new observations of the streams may allow the team to determine properties of the planets, including their masses.
+The ALMA telescope is still under construction and has not yet reached its full capabilities.
+When it is complete, its vision will be even sharper, and new observations of the streams may allow the team to determine the properties of the planets, including their masses.

 This video starts with a broad panorama of the spectacular central regions of the Milky Way seen in visible light.
 It then zooms in to the young star HD 142527.
 Credit: ALMA (ESO/NAOJ/NRAO)/Nick Risinger (skysurvey.org) Music: movetwo